bto2442/Hospital_API/README.md

 - Altered Patient to not have room and doctor rows but instead only contain staff
 - Changed dischared from DATE_TIME to Boolean
 - Added some NOT_NULLS into Patients, Staffs, Prescriptions, and Diagnosis
+- Changed Table names to be formatted similarly to API endpoints

 # Hospital Endpoints